How To Sell on Amazon Handmade

 Remember the details are scanned by robots who are looking for inconsistencies.
 You can’t rely on a human being to give you the benefit of the doubt if something isn’t quite right, unfortunately!

-amazon account registration checklist
+Amazon account registration process

 Please note that the following steps apply to the application process for Amazon US (the US covers Mexico and Canada too with no additional charge), however, the application process for Amazon UK is very similar.